What Is My Golf Handicap

 The course handicap is the number of strokes a player receives for a specific golf course.
 It is derived from the player’s handicap index and the slope rating of the course being played.
 The course handicap allows players of different skill levels to compete fairly by adjusting their scores based on the difficulty of the course.

-See also What Hand To Wear Golf Glove
+See also What is an Eagle in Golf

 Establishing Your Golf Handicap